devgraciotim/Calc.js/README.md

 # Calc.js
- This project is a multiple operations calculator made with HTML, CSS and JS https://calc-js-navy.vercel.app
+ This project is a multiple operations calculator made with HTML, CSS and JS <br>
+ https://calc-js-navy.vercel.app